Entropy: Entropy in chemical thermodynamics

-The thermodynamic entropy therefore has the dimension of energy divided by temperature, and the unit joule per kelvin (J/K) in the International System of Units (SI).

 Thermodynamic entropy is an extensive property, meaning that it scales with the size or extent of a system.
 In many processes it is useful to specify the entropy as an intensive property independent of the size, as a specific entropy characteristic of the type of system studied.
 Specific entropy may be expressed relative to a unit of mass, typically the kilogram (unit: J⋅kg−1⋅K−1).
 Alternatively, in chemistry, it is also referred to one mole of substance, in which case it is called the molar entropy with a unit of J⋅mol−1⋅K−1.

 Thus, when one mole of substance at about 0 K is warmed by its surroundings to 298 K, the sum of the incremental values of $q_\mathsf{rev} / T$ constitute each element's or compound's standard molar entropy, an indicator of the amount of energy stored by a substance at 298 K. Entropy change also measures the mixing of substances as a summation of their relative quantities in the final mixture.